 Before we consider a longer-lasting treatment like radiofrequency neurotomy, we first need to confirm that we’ve found the exact source of your pain.
 We do this with a procedure called a diagnostic nerve block.
 Think of it as a trial run.
 We inject a small amount of numbing medication near the specific nerves we suspect are causing your pain.
 If you experience significant, temporary relief from this injection, it’s a very positive sign.
 This tells us that those particular nerves are indeed the culprits, and you are likely to have a great response to the radiofrequency ablation procedure, which offers much longer-lasting results.

-Reviewing Your Medical History
+How Your Medical History Plays a Role

 Your safety and well-being are our top priorities.
 A thorough review of your medical history is a critical part of the process.
 Dr. Nair will sit down with you to discuss your overall health, any medications you’re currently taking, and your history with pain treatments.
 It’s important to let us know if you have an active infection, have any bleeding problems, or could be pregnant, as these conditions may mean the procedure isn’t right for you at this time.
 This conversation ensures that we have a complete picture of your health, allowing us to move forward with a treatment plan that is both safe and effective for your unique situation.